DW Akademie works in Namibia and Southern Africa to foster informed communities that engage in constructive dialogue.

 Partners:Namibia Community Broadcasters Network (NCBN) (Namibia),

-Focus: Political and legal frameworks, civic participation, media laws/media rights, strengthening public media/reforming state broadcasters, freedom of information/accessing information from public authorities, civic society lobby for freedom of expression, media literacy/media skills, participation of disadvantaged population groups, (local) participatory media content and community media, journalistic professionalism and networks, journalism training, digitization
+Focus: Political and legal frameworks, civic participation, media laws/ media rights, strengthening public media/ reforming state broadcasters, freedom of information/ accessing information from public authorities, civic society lobby for freedom of expression, media and information literacy, participation of disadvantaged population groups, (local) participatory media content and community media, journalistic professionalism and networks, journalism training, digitization